(Last Update: 11/30/2024)

 Unusual Noises During Sleep

 One of the best signs of Sleep Apnea is snoring.
-It is not just about the patients who snore but how loud, persistent snoring often includes noticeable pauses in breathing, gasping, or choking sounds.
-These noises are not only a disturbance to restfulness for both the individual and their sleep partners but also a clear indicator of obstructed breathing pathways.
+Snoring affects not only the patients who snore but also the loud and persistent snoring, often including noticeable pauses in breathing, gasping, or choking sounds.

 Daytime Fatigue and Sleepiness

-Despite a full night's sleep, individuals with Sleep Apnea frequently experience excessive daytime sleepiness.
-This isn't the usual tiredness from a busy day or poor sleep hygiene; it's a profound fatigue that affects concentration, mood, and overall energy levels, making daily tasks and maintaining alertness a struggle.
+Despite a full night's sleep, individuals with Nocturnal Apnea frequently experience excessive daytime sleepiness.
+This isn't the usual tiredness from a busy day or poor sleep hygiene; it's a profound fatigue that affects concentration, mood, and overall energy levels.

 When to Seek Professional Advice